MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 > _"It's interesting to look at the work of Geoffrey Unsworth and Ozzie Morris because they came out of the British studio system and their lighting styles was always a mix of old-school hard light and more modern soft-light techniques -- and then compare them with someone like David Watkin who came out of shooting industrials, documentaries, and commercials.
 Also, look at Unsworth's work on "2001" (1968), which is mostly soft-lit" [@davidmullenWhenDidSoft2017]_

+"It was the demands of such cinematographers for a softer look, especially in the shooting of commercials, that influenced what the film equipment manufacturers made rather than the other way around.
+The development of Space Lights made economical sense when film directors and cinematographers demanded their large interior stage sets looked real.
+HMIs were invented because there was a demand for ever larger sources of light that could be softened down or bounced to appear more naturalistic.
+Much later new varieties of reflector materials were developed for Kubrick and cinematographer John Alcott." @davidmullenWhenDidSoft2017

 \pagebreak